-The new skills acquired throughout a volunteering experience is often one of the most desired aspects of it.
-This is why it is important to provide proper orientation and training to your group of volunteers, to the extent that your resources allow.
-During orientation, it is a good idea to thoroughly describe your event as well as Culture Days’ general mission.
+The new skills acquired throughout a volunteering experience are often one of the most desired aspects of getting involved.
+This is why it’s important to provide proper orientation and training to your group of volunteers, to the extent that your resources allow.
+During orientation, it’s a good idea to thoroughly describe your event as well as Culture Days’ general mission.
 If your resources allow it, it is great to have a general orientation, a position or crew specific orientation, additional training if specialized skills are necessary, as well as an on-site training sessions.
 This will make sure that your volunteers feel prepared, safe and confident in their role.
 Putting in the time to properly train volunteers will enhance their experience and ultimately save you time in the future if they decide to return and work with you again.

-Having a clear superving structure is instrumental to an event running smoothly.
-Volunteers must be aware of who they are reporting to so that communication can happen smoothly.
-Communicating is the key to a successful event and itmust go on both directions.
-Having an open and courteous line of communication with your volunteer, and making sure that everybody is comfortable asking questions or requesting help, will go a long way.
-A useful structure is to pair returning volunteers with new ones, in order to create a system where everybody feels comfortable and supported.
-Periodic check-ins are a useful tool to ensure that everybody is happy and everything is operating properly.
+Good communication is the key to a successful event.
+Having a clearn and open line of communication with your volunteer, and making sure that everybody is comfortable asking questions or requesting help, will go a long way.
+A useful structure is to pair returning volunteers with new recruits in order to create a system where everybody feels comfortable and supported.
+Periodic check-ins also help to ensure that everybody is happy and things are running smoothly.
 Creating an environment where on-going two-way feedback is encouraged will give everybody the chance to adjust and improve after every situation.
 This does not need to be negative feedback, positive reinforcement goes a long way!

-After the Culture Days weekend is over, it is a very useful process to evaluate the successes and failures of your event.
-A debrief with your volunteers will give you a lot of information to use for future events.
+After the Culture Days celebration is over, it’s a very useful process to debrief and evaluate the successes and failures of your event.
 This can take the form of one-on-one meetings or a circulated survey for volunteers to fill out.
 Not only will this feedback help you improve on your events, it will also show volunteers that the organizers of the event care about them having a voice and want to hear what they have to say about their experience.
 Valuing their opinions also makes volunteers much more likely to be motivated to keep being involved with your organization.

 Make sure to document your findings when going through the evaluation process.
 Keeping this information well organized will help you utilize it effectively when planning future events.